How will you improve your financial situation this year?

 8. Betterment – Automated investment platforms, or “robo-advisors” as they’re often called, have been growing in popularity.
 Although I would still generally prefer Vanguard in most situations, Betterment is my favorite of these automated platforms because of their investment philosophy and what seems like a strong commitment to doing right by their customers.

-9. Smart Investing for Your 20s and 30s – If you’d like a step-by-step guide to creating your personal investment plan, this book is for you.
+9. Investing Made Simple – If you’d like step-by-step guidance through the process of creating your personal investment plan, this guide is for you.
 It walks you through every major investment decision you need to make and shows you exactly how to make them.

 Paying Off Debt